Lydian language: Syntax

 The basic word order is subject-object-verb, but constituents may be extraposed to the right of the verb.
 Like other Anatolian languages, Lydian features clause-initial particles with enclitic pronouns attached in a chain.
 It also has a number of preverbs and at least one postposition.
 Modifiers of a noun normally precede it.

-Sample text and vocabulary
+Sample text

 The Lydian bilingual

 The Sardis bilingual inscription was the "Rosetta Stone" for the Lydian language.

 In May 1912 American excavators at the Sardis necropolis discovered a bilingual inscription in Lydian and Aramaic.
 Being among the first texts found, it provided a limited equivalent of the Rosetta Stone and permitted a first understanding of the Lydian language.

 The first line of the Lydian text has been destroyed, but can be reconstructed from its Aramaic counterpart.